-If you haven’t dipped into vegan baking yet, give these a try, I’ll bet you’ll never even be able to tell they’re dairy-free.
-If you don’t want to (boo for not trying new things), you could probably use cow’s milk and they’d still turn out fine, but I didn’t test it.
+If you haven’t dipped into vegan baking yet, give these a try, I’ll bet you’ll never even be able to tell they are dairy-free.
+If you don’t want to (boo for not trying new things), you could probably use cow’s milk and they would still turn out fine, but I didn’t test it.

 Cinnamon Sugar Pumpkin Donuts are simple because they're baked and they're perfect for the fall season.
 They also happen to be vegan/allergy-friendly, as an added bonus!

 - 1/4 cup coconut oil, at room temp

 - 3 Tablespoons canned pumpkin

 - 1 1/2 teaspoon baking powder